Qirat-Wajahat/medical_AIchatbot/ARCHITECTURE.md

 ## Conclusion

 This architecture balances simplicity, functionality, and educational value.
-The hybrid ML-rule approach provides reasonable accuracy with limited data, while the comprehensive disclaimer system ensures responsible use.
+A lightweight dataset-matching approach keeps the app easy to run and modify, while the comprehensive disclaimer system encourages responsible use.

 The modular design allows for easy extension and maintenance, making it suitable as both a learning project and a foundation for more advanced medical AI systems.